SilaAkello/alx-low_level_programming/0x09-static_libraries/README.md

-This is my file for the day sunday
+ths is the work for the day